Cross-Subject Domain Adaptation for Classifying Working Memory Load with Multi-Frame EEG Images: Introduction

-Inspired by the study on the transferability of deep learning by Long et al. \cite{b18}, in this paper, we propose a cross-subject deep adaptation with spatial attention method named CS-DASA that can effectively transfer task models between subjects.
-The key idea of this work is to establish a neural network architecture that can effectively extract spatio-temporal features and accomplish subject-to-subject transfer learning.
-To achieve this goal, first, we transform the original 1-D working memory EEG data into "multi-frame EEG images" defined in section \uppercase\expandafter{\romannumeral2}, which can incorporate more spatio-temporal information.
-Then, CS-DASA inputs the EEG image data from both subjects together into ConvLSTM, which extracts the feature representation shared by both subject domains.
-Subsequently, the learned feature representations are input into subject-specific 2-D convolution layers, in which the parameters can be fine-tuned according to different subjects.
-Meanwhile, the domain discrepancy from this pair of subjects can be calculated from each couple of subject-specific layers by MMD in a reproducing kernel Hilbert space \cite{b18}.
-And then, a joint optimization incorporating the goal of reducing the domain discrepancy in the loss function of source domain task can be implemented for finishing the domain adaptation cross subjects.
+Inspired by recent studies on the transferability between subjects in EEG classification tasks, in this paper, we propose a cross-subject deep adaptation network with a spatial attention strategy named CS-DASA that can effectively transfer task models between subjects.
+The key idea of this work is to establish a neural network architecture that can effectively extract robust features and accomplish subject-to-subject transfer learning.
+To achieve this goal, first, we transform the original working memory EEG time series into multi-frame EEG spectral images, which can incorporate spectral, spatial, and temporal information.
+Then, CS-DASA inputs the EEG image pairs from both subjects together into several convolutional long short-term memory (ConvLSTM) layers, which extract the shared feature representation by freezing the parameters.
+Subsequently, the learned feature representations are input into subject-specific convolution layers, in which the parameters can be trained according to different subjects.
+Meanwhile, the domain discrepancy from this pair of subjects can be calculated from each couple of subject-specific layers by multi-kernel maximum mean discrepancies (MK-MMD) in a reproducing kernel Hilbert space \cite{b18}.
+And then, a joint optimization incorporating the goal of reducing the domain discrepancy and task loss of the source domain is conducted for the cross-subject domain adaptation.
 Additionally, an attention mechanism with the capacity of focusing on the discriminative spatial information between two subject domains is implemented to improve the adaptation performance.
+The main contributions of this paper are summarized as follows: